Audi A1 review - Engines, performance and drive

 Engines, 0-60 acceleration and top speed

-With 114bhp under the bonnet, the 1.0-litre 30 TFSI models can do 0-62mph in 9.4 seconds – although high gearing means it doesn’t feel quite as fast as it might from the driver’s seat.
+With 114bhp under the bonnet, the 1.0-litre 30 TFSI models can do 0-62mph in 9.4 seconds when coupled with the S tronic transmission – although high gearing means it doesn’t feel quite as fast as it might from the driver’s seat.
 Top speed is 126mph.

 In this review